abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## H

-  * H.in: Uses one p-projector to improve transferability.
+  * H.in: Default version uses one p-projector to improve transferability.
 Can be used for GW.
     Using v_p as local part produces vloc(q) with high Fourier components at large q

 ## He

-  * He.in: Uses one p-projector to improve transferability.
+  * He.in: Default version uses one p-projector to improve transferability.
 Can be used for GW.
     Using v_p as local part produces vloc(q) with high Fourier components at large q

 ## Li